dotnet/docs/docs/azure/sdk/logging.md

 ## Enable logging with built-in methods

 The Azure SDK for .NET's client libraries log events to Event Tracing for Windows (ETW) via the <xref:System.Diagnostics.Tracing.EventSource?displayProperty=nameWithType> class, which is typical for .NET.
-Event sources allow you to use structured logging in your application code with a minimal performance overhead.
+Event sources allow you to use structured logging in your app with a minimal performance overhead.
 To gain access to the event logs, you need to register event listeners.

-The SDK includes the <xref:Azure.Core.Diagnostics.AzureEventSourceListener?displayProperty=nameWithType> class, which contains two static methods that simplify comprehensive logging for your .NET application: `CreateConsoleLogger` and `CreateTraceLogger`.
+The SDK includes the <xref:Azure.Core.Diagnostics.AzureEventSourceListener?displayProperty=nameWithType> class, which contains two static methods that simplify comprehensive logging for your .NET app: `CreateConsoleLogger` and `CreateTraceLogger`.
 These methods take an optional parameter that specifies a log level.

 ### Log to the console window